linrongbin16/gitlinker.nvim/README.md

 The difference between main and dev is: the main repo doesn't have the `user` component, it's just `https://git.samba.org/?p=samba.git`.

-To support such case, we need below improvements.
+To support such case, we have below improvements.

 #### Match Route Bindings by Remote Url